devmet34/QR/README.md

 * Retrieves all saved GS1 codes, and allows fetching a single code by its ID.
 * Validates any given 12-digit numeric code for GS1 compliance using the algorithm.
 * Fetches product data from a dummy API using an ID, saves it to the database, and displays the fetched data.
 The ID must be between 1 and 150.
+* 2 unit test.

 Used technologies and design:
-Asp.net core api, mssql, ef core, algoritma, swagger, xunit, httpclient.
+Asp.net core api, mssql, ef core, algorithm, swagger, xunit, httpclient.
 Clean architecture, mvc, swagger ui, async, di, solid.

 Usage: